 You generally get 20 days to file an answer to the complaint.
-If you don't respond to the suit, the lender will ask the court for, and probably receive, a default judgment, which will allow it to hold a foreclosure sale.
+If you don't respond to the suit, the lender will ask the court for, and probably receive, a default judgment, allowing it to hold a foreclosure sale.
 But if you choose to defend the foreclosure lawsuit, the case will go through the litigation process.
 The lender might then ask the court to grant summary judgment.
 A summary judgment motion asks that the court grant judgment in favor of the lender because there's no dispute about the critical aspects of the case.
-If the court grants summary judgment for the lender—or you lose at trial—the judge will enter a judgment and order your home sold at auction.
+If the court grants summary judgment for the lender or you lose at trial, the judge will enter a judgment and order your home sold at auction.

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.